 WHERE WE PLANT

-There is a need for 3.4 trillions of trees to be planted all over the world.
-From Brazil to America, Canada, Europe… trees are needed everywhere.
-Different location has it’s own types of trees.
+There is a need for 3.04 trillion trees to be planted all over the world.
+From Brazil to America, Canada, and Europe… trees are needed everywhere.
+The different location has its own types of trees.

 1treellion.org is granting funds to local organizations all over the world that plant trees.
 But not just plant trees, plant the right trees.
 Make sure they are supporting biodiversity.
 That the community is supporting those trees, making sure those trees will reach maturity.

 1treellion is creating sustainable and regenerative communities around trees.
 Below you can see some of our projects.